ARMmbed/mbed-os-5-docs/docs/refs/api/security/uvisor.md

 ```
 >>>

 Compile your application using uVisor in debug mode.
 This operation requires some more advanced steps.
-Please read [Debugging uVisor on mbed OS](DEBUGGING.md) for the detailed instructions.
+Please read [Debugging uVisor on Mbed OS](DEBUGGING.md) for the detailed instructions.

 >>> C
 >>>